Global existence of quasi-stratified solutions for the confined IPM equation: Mathematical setting and preliminares

 To sum up, in order to close the system of equations, we first solve either

 or

 and after that write

 In the rest of the paper we will use the \textit{stream formulation} to recover the velocity field.

-To solve (\ref{Poisson_Homogeneous_Neumann_psi}) with $\rho\in X^k(\Omega)$, which give us $\bar{\rho}\in X^k(\Omega)$.
-In the next section, we present an orthonormal base of this space, which allows to write the velocity in terms of the ``Fourier coefficients" of $\bar{\rho}$.
+In the next section, we present an orthonormal basis of $X^k(\Omega)$ in order to solve (\ref{Poisson_Homogeneous_Neumann_psi}), which allows to write the velocity in terms of the ``Fourier coefficients" of $\bar{\rho}$.